rakhimov/scram/doc/design_description.rst

    The constructs and analyses are initialized according to the configurations supplied from the configuration file and command-line.
-   After the initialization step, it is not expected that constructs of the analysis change.
+   After the initialization step, it is not expected that the analysis constructs change.

 #.
 The Model container is the top-most container
    that owns uniquely (non-shared) every object defined and registered in the model